 Q: How does PRESTO know if I’m a student or senior when I am purchasing my fare pass?

 A: Seniors/youths must set a senior/youth fare type on their PRESTO card before they purchase a pass.
-You can visit any Customer Service Outlet to set specific fare types on your PRESTO card.
-Post secondary students must have a valid TTC student ID with them while travelling.
+You can visit any Shopper’s Drug Mart location or TTC’s Customer Service Centre at Davisville Station to set specific fare types on your PRESTO card.
+Post secondary students must have a valid TTC student ID (info below) with them while traveling.
 While seniors must show a government issued photo ID.

 Q: What do I need to get a TTC post-secondary student monthly pass?